 Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
 Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company's future expectations.
 With profit expected to grow by 44% over the next couple of years, the future seems bright for Air Products and Chemicals.
 It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

 Are you a potential investor?
-If you’ve been keeping tabs on APD for some time, now may not be the best time to enter into the stock.
-The price has surpassed its industry peers, which means it is likely that there is no more upside from mispricing.
-However, the positive outlook is encouraging for APD, which means it’s worth diving deeper into other factors in order to take advantage of the next price drop.
+If you’ve been keeping an eye on APD, now may not be the most advantageous time to buy, given it is trading around industry price multiples.
+However, the optimistic forecast is encouraging for APD, which means it’s worth further examining other factors such as the strength of its balance sheet, in order to take advantage of the next price drop.

-Price is just the tip of the iceberg.
-Dig deeper into what truly matters – the fundamentals – before you make a decision on Air Products and Chemicals.
-You can find everything you need to know about Air Products and Chemicals in the latest infographic research report.
-If you are no longer interested in Air Products and Chemicals, you can use our free platform to see my list of over 50 other stocks with a high growth potential.
+If you are no longer interested in Air Products and Chemicals, you can use our free platform to see our list of over 50 other stocks with a high growth potential.